This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Add rice and stir for 1 minute.
-You want rice to get slightly browned.
+• Add the 2 cups uncooked Arborio rice and stir for 1 minute.
+You want the rice to get slightly browned.

-• Add wine and stir until liquid is absorbed, approximately 2 minutes.
+• Add the 1/2 cup dry white wine and stir until liquid is absorbed, approximately 2 minutes.

-• Add 1/2 cup of asparagus stock mixture and continue stirring until liquid is absorbed.
-Continue to add stock mixture, 1/2 cup at a time, stirring until liquid is absorbed, until all liquid has been added to rice, approximately 30 minutes.
+• Add 1/2 cup of the asparagus stock mixture and continue stirring until liquid is absorbed.
+Continue to add more stock mixture, 1/2 cup at a time, stirring until liquid is absorbed, until all the liquid has been added to rice.
+It should take approximately 30 minutes.

-• Turn off heat.
-Add remaining asparagus, 3 ounces of the shredded cheese, heavy cream, and salt and pepper to taste.
+• Turn off the heat.
+Add the remaining asparagus pieces, 4 ounces pecorino Romano cheese, 1/2 cup heavy whipping cream, and 1 teaspoon kosher salt and 1/2 teaspoon freshly ground pepper to taste.
 Stir to combine and allow to rest.

 Nutrition